lvgl/lvgl/docs/details/widgets/textarea.rst

 .. _lv_textarea:

 =======================
-Text area (lv_textarea)
+Text Area (lv_textarea)
 =======================

 Overview
 ********

-The Text Area is a `Base object <widgets/obj.html>`__ with a `Label <widgets/label.html>`__ and a cursor on it.
+The Text Area is a :ref:`base_widget` with a :ref:`lv_label` and a cursor on it.
 Texts or characters can be added to it.
 Long lines are wrapped and when the text becomes long enough the Text area can be scrolled.

 One line mode and password modes are supported.